graemediack/ISO11784Tools/README.md

 - `Dot Hexadecimal` - 3E7.1CBE991A14.
 Manufacturer Code = 3E7 (Note - this is ID is reserved for testing), Animal ID = 1CBE991A14
 - `Full Decimal` - 999123456789012.
 Manufacturer Code = 999 (Note - this is ID is reserved for testing), Animal ID = 123456789012
-- `Full 64 bit Hexadecimal` in two 'flavours' that depend on wether the device reverses the binary before converting it to hex or not:
+- `Full 64 bit Hexadecimal` in two 'flavours' that depend on whether the device reverses the transmitted binary ID before converting it to hex or not:
   - `Left Hand Flavour` - 8000F9DCBE991A14.
   - `Right Hand Flavour` - 2858997D3B9F0001.